honeycombio/intro-to-o11y-python/README.md

 Alternative: Clone and run locally.
  If you use [VSCode devcontainers](https://code.visualstudio.com/docs/remote/containers-tutorial), then reopen in a container.
-Otherwise, have python3 and pip installed.
+Otherwise, have python3 and pip installed; and run `pip3 install -r requirements.txt`.

 ### Start the app